rekha-balan/azure-docs-test2-pr.nl-NL/articles/data-lake-store/data-lake-store-copy-data-wasb-distcp.md

         hdfs dfs –ls wasb://<container_name>@<storage_account_name>.blob.core.windows.net/

-    This should provide a list of contents in the storage blob.
+    The output should provide a list of contents in the storage blob.

-3. Similarly, verify whether you can access the Data Lake Store account from the cluster.
+3. Similarly, verify whether you can access the Data Lake Storage Gen1 account from the cluster.
 Run the following command:

-        hdfs dfs -ls adl://<data_lake_store_account>.azuredatalakestore.net:443/
+        hdfs dfs -ls adl://<data_lake_storage_gen1_account>.azuredatalakestore.net:443/

-    This should provide a list of files/folders in the Data Lake Store account.
+    The output should provide a list of files/folders in the Data Lake Storage Gen1 account.

-4. Use Distcp to copy data from WASB to a Data Lake Store account.
+4. Use Distcp to copy data from WASB to a Data Lake Storage Gen1 account.

-        hadoop distcp wasb://<container_name>@<storage_account_name>.blob.core.windows.net/example/data/gutenberg adl://<data_lake_store_account>.azuredatalakestore.net:443/myfolder
+        hadoop distcp wasb://<container_name>@<storage_account_name>.blob.core.windows.net/example/data/gutenberg adl://<data_lake_storage_gen1_account>.azuredatalakestore.net:443/myfolder

-    This will copy the contents of the **/example/data/gutenberg/** folder in WASB to **/myfolder** in the Data Lake Store account.
+    The command copies the contents of the **/example/data/gutenberg/** folder in WASB to **/myfolder** in the Data Lake Storage Gen1 account.

-5. Similarly, use Distcp to copy data from Data Lake Store account to WASB.
+5. Similarly, use Distcp to copy data from Data Lake Storage Gen1 account to WASB.

-        hadoop distcp adl://<data_lake_store_account>.azuredatalakestore.net:443/myfolder wasb://<container_name>@<storage_account_name>.blob.core.windows.net/example/data/gutenberg
+        hadoop distcp adl://<data_lake_storage_gen1_account>.azuredatalakestore.net:443/myfolder wasb://<container_name>@<storage_account_name>.blob.core.windows.net/example/data/gutenberg

-    This will copy the contents of **/myfolder** in the Data Lake Store account to **/example/data/gutenberg/** folder in WASB.
+    THe command copies the contents of **/myfolder** in the Data Lake Storage Gen1 account to **/example/data/gutenberg/** folder in WASB.

 ## <a name="performance-considerations-while-using-distcp"></a>Performance considerations while using DistCp

-Because DistCp’s lowest granularity is a single file, setting the maximum number of simultaneous copies is the most important parameter to optimize it against Data Lake Store.
-This is controlled by setting the number of mappers (‘m’) parameter on the command line.
-This parameter specifies the maximum number of mappers that will be used to copy data.
+Because DistCp’s lowest granularity is a single file, setting the maximum number of simultaneous copies is the most important parameter to optimize it against Data Lake Storage Gen1.
+Number of simultaneous copies is controlled by setting the number of mappers (‘m’) parameter on the command line.
+This parameter specifies the maximum number of mappers that are used to copy data.
 Default value is 20.

 **Example**

-    hadoop distcp wasb://<container_name>@<storage_account_name>.blob.core.windows.net/example/data/gutenberg adl://<data_lake_store_account>.azuredatalakestore.net:443/myfolder -m 100
+    hadoop distcp wasb://<container_name>@<storage_account_name>.blob.core.windows.net/example/data/gutenberg adl://<data_lake_storage_gen1_account>.azuredatalakestore.net:443/myfolder -m 100

 ### <a name="how-do-i-determine-the-number-of-mappers-to-use"></a>How do I determine the number of mappers to use?